BashirAljounaidy/springboot-iampod/Readme.md

 # Iampod Application
+This App is  used for testing deployment using Kubernetes (K8s), Jenkins,  Docker...
+This Spring Boot application has two Endpoints :
+1. Restfull api Endpoint:
+   - Endpoint: `/api`

-This Spring Boot application provides information about the operating system, host IP, and current CPU load.
+   - Functionality: Provides information about the operating system, host IP, and current CPU load.
+This information can be accessed through appropriate API calls.

+2. Static Website Serving:
+   - Endpoint: `/`
+   - Functionality: Serves a static website.
+Users can access the website by navigating to the root URL.
+The website might contain various HTML, CSS, and JavaScript files, along with other assets, necessary for the website's functionality and appearance.

 ![iampod](https://raw.githubusercontent.com/BashirAljounaidy/springboot-iampod/main/iampod-springboot.gif
 )